-As well as being an ECO Destination, the Coffs Coast is home to seven Ecotourism Australia-certified champions.
-By choosing one of these ECO businesses or locations for your next adventure in nature, you can rest assured your rich experiences are having minimal impact on the environment and you’re getting the real deal.
+As well as being an ECO Destination, the Coffs Coast is home to ten Ecotourism Australia certified champions.
+By choosing one of these ECO certified businesses or locations for your next adventure in nature, you can rest assured your rich experiences are having minimal impact on the environment and you’re getting the real deal.

 - WAJAANA YAAM GUMBAYNGGIRR ADVENTURE TOURS: Stand-up paddleboard tours led by Gumbaynggirr guides or Aboriginal guides with strong ties to Gumbaynggirr Country, in three incredible locations.

 - TREETOPS ADVENTURE: A tree ropes and ziplining experience in sublime natural habitat and with an abundance of local wildlife – what more could you ask for?

 - BRUXNER FLORA RESERVE: Located in Orara East State Forest, this is the ultimate nature-based destination on the Coffs Coast.
 The centrepiece is Sealy Lookout with the majestic Forest Sky Pier.
 The Gumgali track is an indigenous interpretive walk down to Korora Lookout with unparalleled views of the Solitary Islands Marine Park.

 - COFFS COAST MOUNTAIN RETREAT: Adult-only, pet-friendly, accessible accommodation offering private, tranquil spaces to unwind.
 Relax and enjoy the simple pleasures of the natural surroundings (along with a few luxuries of course).